 In the past, I would be the hapless romantic who would have probably already asked her out this weekend.
 Veronica and I don’t have any sort of exclusivity with each other.
 But neither one of us has been seeing anyone else either.
 To be honest, I would like to keep it that way.

 The bigger thing with me is that I would be a fool to go out with this woman a third time.
 I mean, she ghosted me.
 Twice. honestly, I should’ve de-friended her after the last time this all went down.
 That’s what I did with Ro.
-After way, that Ro went off and that series of drunken text messages and phone calls, I knew that I didn’t want have anything to do with her ever again.
+After the way that Ro went off with that series of drunken text messages and phone calls, I knew that I didn’t want have anything to do with her ever again.

 But herein lies my problem.
 The fact that I’m even talking about XST right now means that I’m actually considering going out with her again.
-Hell, I know that if Boss Lady called me up tomorrow, I’d out with her in a heartbeat.
+Hell, I know that if Boss Lady called me up tomorrow, I’d go out with her in a heartbeat too.

 I know exactly what would happen – for a third time – if XST and I went out.
 It’s like the merry-go-round.
 I know how this ride goes.
 I didn’t like it the first two times.
 And I don’t really feel like climbing on board again.
-Even if I were to ask her out – even if she were to say no – I think I wouldn’t look pathetic in her eyes.
+Even if I were to ask her out – regardless of whether she said yes, or no – I think I would look pathetic in her eyes.
 More than that.
-I think I would look pathetic in mine as well
+I think I would look pathetic in my own eyes.

 We spoke Sunday afternoon, but didn’t speak again Sunday evening.
-For all I know, that may very well be the last time I hear from her, as she has always had this fate and fate out technique.
+For all I know, that may very well be the last time I hear from her, as she has always had this “fade in and fade out” out technique.
 We have not, as of now, addressed the proverbial elephant in the room.
 The subject of going out hasn’t even come up in our conversations yet.
 I feel like she’s waiting for me to ask her out.
 But I’m not going to bite.

 I would like to know what happened.
 But I’m at a point where I don’t even want her to think that what she did, either time, hurt me.
 And I know that by talking about it, I would once again, be showing her my proverbial cards.